 The Rio Castle is located at the north tip of the Rio peninsula in Achaea, Greece, at the entrance of the Corinthian Gulf.
-The Rio-Antirrio Bridge is located next to it, and the local ferry docks lie on either side.
+The Rio-Antirrio Bridge is located next to it, and the local ferry docks lie on either side of the mainland and the Peloponnese.
 Today it is used for cultural purposes, especially concerts and is a tourist attraction.

 The castle was then repaired and handed over to the Greeks.
 It was used as a prison for a considerable time.
 During World War II the Germans established themselves there.

-In 1533, it was briefly captured by the Genoese under Andrea Doria, but the Ottomans recaptured it later in the year.
+In 1533, the castle was briefly captured by the Genoese under Andrea Doria, but the Ottomans recaptured it later in the year.

 The narrows were forced in 1571 by the Christian fleet commanded by Don John of Austria.
 The battle which ensued is known as the Battle of Lepanto, the Italian name for Nafpaktos, a port 5 miles to the east of Antirrio Castle on the mainland.